OKEAMAH/Git/docs/alpha/smart_rollups.rst

 provides to the kernel the timestamp and block hash of the predecessor of the current Tezos block.

+If the Tezos block is the first block of a protocol, then the Layer 1 pushes another message "Protocol migration" just after the "Info per level".
+This message provides the new protocol version (i.e. "<proto-name>_<NNN>").

 A rollup is identified by an address and has an associated Michelson type (defined at origination time).
 Any Layer 1 smart contract can perform a transfer to this address with a payload of this type.
 This